nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **num_blocks**

 The total number of blocks which are allocated by the pool.
-If more blocks are requested allocation requests will fail.
+If more blocks are requested, allocation requests will fail.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_UINT64